woudie/RobotCA/README.md

 + Select 21.1.2 and 26.0.0
 + Press apply and ok
 + Accept the license and let it download the required files

+Optional:
+Run
++ touch ~/.gradle/gradle.properties && echo "org.gradle.daemon=true" >> ~/.gradle/gradle.properties

+and finally run our script
-+ cd to the husky_kinetic/RobotCA/src/android_foo and run "./gradlew build"
++ cd to the husky_kinetic/RobotCA and run ./build.sh

 #### University of South Carolina
 ###### CSCE 490 & 492 Capstone Design